 The Sage interact below will help you plot direction fields for a given initial value problem.
 A Sage interact is a menu driven Sage applet.
-Simply evaluate the Sage cell.
+All of the Sage code is "under the hood."
 You can then change each field in the cell output to solve a particular initial value problem.